 Icons Go Straight To Our Hearts

-Since Icons go straight to our hearts and by pass the intellect, God’s love can sometimes be apprehended through an Icon more easily than a book, or sermon.
-Whether our culture realizes it or not, it is desperately in need of God’s love.
-Some are called to Icon writing.
-It can be an important way that we can share God’s love.
+God’s love can sometimes be apprehended through an Icon more easily than a book, or sermon.
+Our culture is desperately in need of God’s love, and since images speak directly to our hearts, icons speak to many people.
 In addition to the joy we have in writing the Icon, we can share it with many, many people.
-It can be an act of service and giving of the talents we have been blessed with.
-New Christian Icons are valuable because they speak to our culture in this century, using the important foundations of the past.
+Writing icons can be an act of service, giving of the talents we have been blessed with.
+Icons speak today using the images, symbols and spiritual foundations of Byzantine Russia.